Accounting: Tools for Business Decisions Making, 8th Edition

 Learn Accounting Concepts Efficiently

-NEW Interactive Tutorial Assignments provide a guided walkthrough and review of key chapter content and topics, including Chapter Overview Videos, Lecture Videos for each learning objective, and select Real World Videos.
-Interactive Knowledge Check and Do It! questions in the assignment ensure student understanding and retention.
-The Interactive Tutorial Assignments are available as practice, customizable and assignable by instructors for points, and are also included within the Adaptive Assignments pre-lecture assignment type.
+Interactive Tutorial Assignments provide a guided walkthrough and review of key chapter content and topics, including Chapter Overview Videos, Lecture Videos for each learning objective, and various real world videos featuring professionals in the field, such as Practice with a Pro and Ask an Expert.
+Embedded Interactive Knowledge Checks and Do It! questions ensure student understanding and word retention and build confidence.
+The Interactive Tutorial Assignments are also flexible and can be customizable, available as practice, or assignable for points.

 Solve Business Problems with Excel